 I started a newsletter in January of 2020, and I’m grateful to Substack for approaching me with the idea of moving to this platform.

 I’ve committed to writing two posts per week.
-Most of the recent posts will be available to everyone.
-Though the archives, discussion threads, Ask Me Anything threads, personal reflections, and other substantive posts will be largely limited to premium subscribers only.
+Most recent posts will be available to everyone.
+However, premium content, the full archives, discussion threads, Ask Me Anything threads, personal reflections, and other substantive posts will be largely limited to premium subscribers only.
 Premium subscribers will also be able to comment on posts.